Bolofofopt/Bolofofopt/README.md

 - Developed a sensor that manages the UPS room ambient & hydrogen in Thales headquarters.

-- Developed an Artificial Intelligence that analyses CCTV footage and captions de image.
+- Developed an Artificial Intelligence that analyses CCTV footage and captions the image.

 ### :hammer_and_wrench: Languages and Tools :